pemue-git/howto/Optolink_w_ESPEasy/README.md

 - Config
 ![picture](pic/ESPEasy-pic02.jpg)
 Here you should see your SSID and WPA key which were entered during initial configuration (not included in configuration file below).
+In case you want to avoid DHCP (and the risk, that a different IP address is generated on reboot), a [static IP](https://www.mwinklerblog.de/smarthome/esp-easy/espeasy-firmware/) can be set:
+-> WiFi IP settings
+  - ESP WiFi IP (desired IP address)
+  - ESP WiFi gateway (usually your router's IP address)
+  - ESP WiFi subnet mask (usually 255.255.255.0)
+  - ESP WiFi DNS (usually your router's IP address)
 - Controllers
 ![picture](pic/ESPEasy-pic03.jpg)
 In controllers page, you can specify your controller (e.g. FHEM) which gets the data (except data from serial interface from Optolink adapter).